junetroan/Deep-Learning-Strategies/README.md

 # Deep Learning Strategies
 This repository is the working repository for my master's thesis, where I deep dive into how novel deep learning strategies can be used for time series forecasting.
 The developed strategies, testing strategies and status of results are presented in this README.

+The work has consisted of understanding current strategies, developing novel strategies, and testing both existing and novel strategies throughout four case studies.
+The case studies performed during this work are the following:
+- **Lotka Volterra system (Ecology/Applied Mathematics):** Synthetic data from an LV system, which is often used in cases where nonlinear, dynamic systems are analysed.
+- **Hare and Lynx system (Ecology):** Real-world data from the Hare and Lynx ecosystem recorded through 80 consecutive years.
+- **NASDAQ Composite (Finance):** Real-world historical data of the NASDAQ Composite.
+- **F1 Telemetry (Engineering):** Real-world data from high-performance engineering system.

 ## 🚀 Developed Strategies
 - Augmented Neural Ordinary Differential Equations using Multiple Shooting (ANODE-MS)
 - Modified Neural Ordinary Differential Equations using Multiple Shooting (MNODE-MS)